BenSparksCode/Fiber/README.md

   - Links to the block number, transaction hash, and sender address on Etherscan
   - Smart contracts that the flash loan interacted with, shown by logos
 - Search by smart contract address to see flash loans that interacted with it
+- Scales to all screen sizes (mobile included)